 Thanks for visiting.
 I live in Seattle with my family.
-I like to ride my bicycles, read books, listen to great music and hang out with my family.
-Have a look around!
+I taught third grade for sixteen years and love to create and enjoy children’s books.
+I also like to ride my bicycles, read books, listen to great music, and hang out with my family.

-Pet: Cindy – best dog ever, she liked popcorn, carrots and running on the beach.
+Pet: Cindy – best dog ever, she liked popcorn, carrots, and running fast on the beach.

-Vacations: Camping mid-winter on Oregon coast and finding a glass ball on the post-storm beach, hikes with dad in Boy Scouts, long road trips across country, catching crawfish and trout at Fishhawk Lake.
+Vacations: Camping mid-winter on Oregon coast and finding a glass ball on the post-storm beach, hikes with dad in Boy Scouts, long road trips across the country, catching crawfish, and trout at Fishhawk Lake.

 Snack: Popcorn – by the handful and at a quick pace.
 This still applies.